srImathE satakOpAya nama:

 Similar to nampiLLai‘s vyAkyAnam.

 - thida visumbu – thidam (dhrudam) indicates long lasting.
-This adjective can be given to all five elements, since they remain little longer than the variegated material manifestation.
-Otherwise, it can be said only to AkAsam – which is created first even among the five elements and consumed in the end – so even among the five elements, AkAsam is more long lasting.
+This adjective can be given to all five elements, since they remain a little longer than the variegated material manifestation.
+Otherwise, it can be said only of AkAsam – which is created first even among the five elements and consumed in the end – so even among the five elements, AkAsam is more long lasting.
 This is also indicated to refute lOkAyatha philosophy which accepts only 4 elements (except ether).

-- ivaimisai padar poruL muzhuvathumAy – Having these five elements as cause and the variegated manifestation as the effect.
+- ivaimisai padar poruL muzhuvadhumAy – Having these five elements as cause and the variegated manifestation as the effect.
 Here “Ay” (become) should be understood as “Akki” (created). nammAzhwAr uses the term “Ay” due to his familiarity in vEdham (thaiththirIya upanishath) which says “bahusyAm” (he became many).
 This is how vaidhikas establish their philosophy through vEdham.

-- avai avai thoRum – Unlike many pillars that support a ceiling (where the pillars are separate from the ceiling), bhagavAn pervades all entities like its said in “jAthi vyakthithORum parisamApya varthikkumApOlE” (the category of an entity pervades all through the entity – here jAthi indicates – dhEva (godly), manushya (human), thiryak (animal), sthAvara (plant).
+- avai avai thoRum – Unlike many pillars which support a ceiling (where the pillars are separate from the ceiling), bhagavAn pervades all entities like its said in “jAthi vyakthithORum parisamApya varthikkumApOlE” (the category of an entity pervades all through the entity – here jAthi indicates – dhEva (godly), manushya (human), thiryak (animal), sthAvara (plant).
 If there is a human, humanness will pervade each human fully in all the parts of the human as well.
 Similarly, bhagavAn pervades all entities everywhere).

 - udalmisai uyirena – Similar to AthmA being the protector, controller, master of the body, bhagavAn is the protector, controller, master of everything.
 (Note: Its important to also understand the distinction between AthmA pervading body which happens through gyAnam (knowledge) and bhagavAn pervading everything through svarUpam (himself existing in every thing)).